mkollaro/destroystack/README.md

 `/dev/{vdb,vdc,vdd}`.
 Don't put your main disk in here!
 They will all be formatted.
 You can use a single server for the basic tests, but you will need at least 6 disks on it.
 Just add or remove server entries depending on how many you have.
-The services password is what will be set by packstack for keystone and other things, you don't need to change it.
-The timeout is in seconds and tells the tests how long to wait for things like replica regeneration before failing the tests.
+The services password is what will be set in the answer files for keystone and other things, you don't need to change it.
+The timeout is in seconds and tells the tests how long to wait for stuff like replica regeneration before failing the tests.

     $ python destroystack/tools/generate_answerfiles.py

-Now install Swift using packstack:
+If you want to use something different for Swift installation, look into the answer files in `etc/` and make sure you will use the exact same topology as written on top of the file.
+Even using more servers than DestroyStack chose to use may cause false positives.

+If you chose to use packstack, install Swift like this:

     $ packstack --answer-file=etc/packstack.tinysetup.answfile

-TODO: there will be multiple setups and packstack will be probably run in the module or package setup method, not manually
+TODO: There will be multiple setups and packstack (or other tool, set in a configuration file) will be probably run in the module or package setup function, not manually.
+There should still remain the possibility to do it manually - install Swift any way you wish, run a subset of tests that uses that setup, reinstall Swift, run another subset of tests...

 Run the tests: